hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 Using relationships or nested objects
 *************************************

-You can leverage :ref:`relationships <relationships>` to define permission rules with fields from a nested object.
+You can leverage :ref:`table relationships <table_relationships>` to define permission rules with fields from a nested object.

 **For example**, let's say you have an object relationship called ``agent`` from the ``authors`` table to another table